okta/okta-idx-java/direct-auth-samples/README.md

 4. Sign In/Sign Up with Social Identity Providers
 5. Sign In with Multifactor Authentication using Email or Phone

-For information and guides on how to build your app with this sample, please take a look at the [{FRAMEWORK}
-guides for Embedded Authentication](link to DevDoc SBS guide)
+For information and guides on how to build your app with this sample, please take a look at the [Java guides for Embedded Authentication](link to DevDoc SBS guide)

 ## Prerequisites